 - Do market research and choose the best location to start your physical store.

 - … Lots else to do.

-(*) About omnichannel strategy, we will discuss further in the next post.
+(*) About the omnichannel strategy, we will discuss further in the next post.
 Believe me; it will be way-way interesting.

 Does Magento support managing both physical and ecommerce website?

-As the world-leading ecommerce platform, Magento knows that bridging online and in-store businesses are key to staying competitive.
+As the world-leading eCommerce platform, Magento knows that bridging online and in-store businesses are key to staying competitive.
 Hence, they have developed Magento Commerce, Magento Order Management, and Magento Business Intelligence to help merchants create “world-class omnichannel experiences.”

 Moreover, hundreds of extensions are available on the market for any of your business purposes.